I’m a professor in the Department of Physics and Astronomy at the University of California, Riverside.

 UCR Research Team

-- Graduate students: Remington Sexton, Christina King, Thomas Bohn
+- Graduate students: Remington Sexton, Christina Manzano-King, Thomas Bohn

-- Former PhD students: Eddie Laag (now at the Aerospace Corporation), Mariana Lazarova (now faculty at UN Kearny), Kyle D. Hiner (now at Capital One), Nathaniel Stickley (now at Caltech), Roozbeh Davari (now at The Honest Company)
+- Former PhD students: Edward Laag (now Chief Scientist at Eritek Inc), Mariana Lazarova (now Faculty at University of Northern Colorado), Kyle D. Hiner (now Data Scientist at Capital One), Nathaniel Stickley (now Software Application Developer at Caltech), Roozbeh Davari (now Data Scientist at Stealth-mode StartUp)

 - PHYS 217: “Stellar Structure and Evolution” – a graduate astronomy elective, last offered Fall 2016.